pappacena/ghrequests/README.md

-Inspired in [grequests](https://github.com/spyoungtech/grequests/), this library allows you to do massively parallel HTTP requests, but controlling both the limit of simultaneous connections both per target host and globally.
+Inspired in [grequests](https://github.com/spyoungtech/grequests/), this library allows you to do massively parallel HTTP requests, but controlling both the limit of simultaneous connections per target host and globally.

 The usage is simple: